Assignment 1: OCaml Introduction

 • alternatively, you can issue the command dune utop which builds and starts utop with your code loaded.
 Then, type open Submission;; in utop to open up the module Submission comtaining your code so that you can directly use your functions.

-• It is up to you which way you prefer working in but both have their advantages and we suggest you do some of each.
+• It is up to you which way you prefer, but both have their advantages, and we suggest you do some of each.
 You are required to have the dune test mode working as that is how we will test your code.

-• Note that all dune commands should be run directly from the assignment1/ directory ONLY, dune automatically will also run the build files in any sub-directories by default and so this will run the dune files in src/ and test/ if required.
+• Note that all dune commands should be run directly from the assignment1/ directory ONLY. dune automatically will also run the build files in any sub-directories by default, so this will run the dune files in src/ and test/ if required.
 Also note that dune test will implicitly invoke dune build if your code is not compiled yet.

 Submission and Grading